nodemailer/wildduck/README.md

 only affects only some settings, for example all TLS certificates are loaded and updated.
 In this case existing processes continue as is, while new ones use the updated certs.

 Beware though that if configuration loading fails, then it ends with an exception.
-Make sure that TLS certificate files are readable for the Wild Duck user.
+Make sure that TLS certificate files are readable for the WildDuck user.

 ## License

-Wild Duck Mail Agent is licensed under the [European Union Public License 1.1](http://ec.europa.eu/idabc/eupl.html) or later.
+WildDuck Mail Agent is licensed under the [European Union Public License 1.1](http://ec.europa.eu/idabc/eupl.html) or later.